MichaelCurrin/thebuckfeverground/_pages/merch.md

 Additional courier cost:

-- R60 for major urban areas in SA
+- R70 for major urban areas in SA
-- R100 for rural in SA
+- R100 for rural areas in SA